fatfish-lab/aquarium-documentation/src/web/workspaces/index.md

 - **Select by...**: Select items based on criteria.
 You can also paste names from a spreadsheet that you copied.
 - **Configure workspace**: Launch the [workspaces application](../applications/workspaces.md) to edit it.
 - **Auto save is enabled**: Enable or disable the auto-save feature.
 When enabled, all changes are saved automatically.
 The save button have a timer to show you when the next save will occur.
 Just over it to cancel the auto-save.
+- **Export table to CSV**: Export the current workspace in a CSV file.
+The export will include all the items displayed in the workspace with their column data.
 - **Import in Spreadsheet**: Copy in the clipboard a special function that you can paste in a Google Spreadsheet to import the data.
 Please refer to the [Google Spreadsheet integration](../../integrations/spreadsheet.md) for more information.
 - **Copy sharable link**: Copy in the clipboard a link to the current workspace.
 - **Browse trash...**: Open the [trash application](../applications/trash.md) to restore items.